Description

 (1851 – 1896)

-William Quan Judge (April 13, 1851 – March 21, 1896) was an Irish-American mystic, esotericist, and occultist, and one of the founders of the original Theosophical Society.
-He was born in Dublin, Ireland.
-When he was 13 years old, his family emigrated to the United States.
+William Quan Juge a mystic, esotericist, and occultist, was one of the founders of Theosophical Society, in 1875.
+He was born in Dublin, Ireland, at 13 years old, his family emigrated to the United States.
 He became a naturalized citizen of the USA at age 21 and passed the New York state bar exam, specializing in commercial law.

 Your purchase on this site helps Theosophy Foundation, Inc., sustain and promote worldwide the first principle: “We are all One.”
 If interested in Theosophy and what it’s all about, please visit our parent website: www.blavatsky.net.